 A number of different measures have been taken at Bong to mitigate the short and long term effects of the corona virus, with health and safety for employees and customers as the highest priority.
 Bong follow the development carefully and adjust the measures according to local authorities' advice and regulations and strive to mitigate any disruptions to the Group's operations.
-The development in terms of sales and earnings in the operations in UK and France has been drastically negative caused by the Covid-19 pandemic.
-In these countries restructuring programs were immediately started.
-The contributions received from the governments shown as other operating income amount to 16 MSEK for the Group.
-Other government fee reductions have reduced the social fees with 2 MSEK.
-Loan with guarantee from the government amounts to 43 MSEK with a duration of one year.
-The Group may, at its discretion, prolong the duration of the loan between 1 and 5 years.
-Loan with guarantee from the government amounts to 8 MSEK with a duration of 10 years.
+The contributions received from the governments shown as other operating income amount to SEK 1 million (16) for the Group.
+Other government fee reductions have reduced the social fees with SEK 0 million (2).
+Loan with guarantee from the government amounts to SEK 39 million.
+SEK 9 million is due within one year, and SEK 30 million within 5 years.
+Loan with guarantee from the government amounts to 8 MSEK with a duration of 10 years per terms at the issue date.
 The Group has no substantial losses on account receivables related to Covid-19.
 Bong will monitor the development to assess any effects on the valuation of goodwill or on non-financial assets or financial assets.
 It is currently not possible to predict with sufficient reliability over what period and to what extent Bong will face further impacts during upcoming years including write-offs due to impairments of assets and goodwill.
-All countries have experienced a deep recession in 2020 and are projected to be followed by a slow and gradual recovery in 2021.
-Bong has made a write-down of goodwill to the amount of SEK 35 million.